ramsaycarslaw/emacs_starter_config/README.md

 * Go - Full language sever support, completions, err check, imports and formating ...
 * Python - Full autocomplete and format support
 * Kotlin - Full autocomplete and Error checking
+  - XML is also supported as part of kotlin with tag rename and code folding